Aadharshila: Synopsis

 The film is about Ajay (Naseeruddin Shah), a young filmmaker, hoping to direct his first film.
-He has just got married, and he shares his hopes with his wife Asha (Anita Kanwar).
+He has just got married, and shares his hopes with his wife Asha (Anita Kanwar).
 Asha works as a teacher to support them, while Ajay takes on other work, but is always hoping to make his film.
 Aadharshila portrays the struggles of young people - especially graduates of the Film and Television Institute of India - to find a foothold in the Indian film industry.
 The film ends with the completion of the film-within-a-film.